-Adventure beckons in the high water and deep gorges of the Alps
+Canyoning adventures in Alpine high water and deep gorges

 I'd been threatening to write a canyoning guide for a couple of years, scribbling ideas on the back of beermats and waxing lyrical to all who'd listen, before my partner finally called my bluff and packed me off abroad.
 It's a special sort of person who agrees to get up at 6am on holiday in order to explore some potentially small-print canyon.